Myrtle Tree Arts

 • Blog

-American River Conservancy and Myrtle Tree Arts are partnered once again to host the RIPE AREA: The Art of Native Plants Festival at Wakamatsu Farm in Placerville, CA on Sunday, September 21, 2025, 10 AM to 4 PM.
+American River Conservancy and Myrtle Tree Arts are partnered once again to host the RIPE AREA: The Art of Native Plants Festival at Wakamatsu Farm, Placerville, CA

 Monarch butterful on orange flower.